The Not-So-Obvious Symptoms of Alzheimer's: Results From Our Survey

-After receiving a life-changing diagnosis like Alzheimer’s, it is normal to experience feelings of grief and to need time to process the news.
-Some may withdrawal from friends, family, and hobbies after diagnosis, and may experience overwhelming feelings.
-While this is normal at first, these feelings may persist or worsen, to the point where they impact daily life.
+After receiving a life-changing diagnosis like Alzheimer's, it is normal to experience feelings of grief and to need time to process the news.
+Some may withdraw from friends, family, and hobbies after diagnosis, and may experience overwhelming feelings.
+While this is normal at first, these feelings may persist or worsen to the point where they impact daily life.

 Loss of interest in activities may be due to depression, memory issues, language difficulties, vision issues, or fatigue.
 These issues can emotionally impact someone with Alzheimer's and lower their desire to want to participate.
 Also, these issues can physically prevent someone from being able to participate in activities they once enjoyed, such as reading, chatting with friends, or doing puzzles.

-Depression or loss of interest may be caused by the loss of neurons in certain areas of the brain.
-For example, our brain’s frontal lobe plays a role in our motivation and our ability to plan and stay focused.
-If this area is damaged, it could lead to depression and lack of interest.8-10
+Depression or loss of interest may be caused by the loss of neurons in certain brain areas.
+For example, our brain's frontal lobe plays a role in our motivation and ability to plan and stay focused.
+If this area is damaged, it could lead to depression and a lack of interest.8-10

 Coping with loss of interest in activities